layumi/Person_reID_baseline_pytorch/README.md

 ```bash
 python prepare.py
 ```
-Remeber to change the dataset path to your own path.
+Remember to change the dataset path to your own path.

-Futhermore, you also may test the code on [DukeMTMC-reID Dataset](https://github.com/layumi/DukeMTMC-reID_evaluation).
+Futhermore, you also can test our code on [DukeMTMC-reID Dataset](https://github.com/layumi/DukeMTMC-reID_evaluation).
-DukeMTMC-reID is taking at Duke University in winter.
+Our baseline code is not such high on DukeMTMC-reID **Rank@1=64.23%, mAP=43.92%**.
+Hyperparameters are need to be tuned.

 To save trained model, we make a dir.
 ```bash